MENU

 Filed Under: 3 Top Story, J.E.
 Dean

 J.E.
-Dean writes on politics, government, and, too infrequently, other subjects.
-A former counsel on Capitol Hill and public affairs consultant, Dean also writes for Dean’s List on Medium and Dean’s Issues & Insights on Substack.
+Dean writes on politics, government but, too frequently, on President Trump.
+A former counsel on Capitol Hill and public affairs consultant, Dean also writes for Dean’s Issues & Insights on Substack.
+He expects the 2026 mid-term elections to provide some relief from Trumpism.

 The Spy Newspapers may periodically employ the assistance of artificial intelligence (AI) to enhance the clarity and accuracy of our content.